 If you’re wondering why we’re the best choice in making lorry accident compensation claims, then read on as our next section will tell you all you need to know.

 At Accident Claims, we work hard to ensure that you receive the level of compensation you rightly deserve following an HGV accident.
 We offer an initial free, no-obligation consultation which gives you the opportunity of asking any questions you may have about your accident and the possibility of filing a claim.
 We take the worry out of having to find enough money to pay for legal advice by offering to work with you on a No Win No Fee basis.

-To speak to one of our personal injury lawyers you can call us on 0800 073 8801 for professional advice on filing a personal injury claim
+To speak to one of our personal injury lawyers about lorry accident compensation claims, you can call us on 0800 073 8801 for professional advice on filing a personal injury claim.

 To request a call-back, please fill out the form above

 The link above takes you to the government Health and Safety website that provides details of lorries in the workplace.